AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/aequilibrae_project/parameter_file.rst

 For the case of all non-mandatory fields, two more parameters are possible: 'osm_source' and 'osm_behaviour'.
-Those two fields provide the necessary information for importing data from `Open Street Maps <https://www.openstreetmap.org/>`_ in case such resource is required, and they work in the following way:
+Those two fields provide the necessary information for importing data from `OpenStreetMap <https://www.openstreetmap.org/>`_ in case such resource is required, and they work in the following way:

 'osm_source': The name of the tag for which data needs to be retrieved.
 Common tags are